This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want to spend a night or two in Huacachina (and you should!) there are a few different activities that will keep you busy.
 Here are the 12 BEST things to do in Huacachina, Peru as well as everything you need to know for doing them yourself!

 This is absolutely the number one activity in Huacachina.
 If you’re only going to do one thing in Huacachina make it a dune buggy tour.
 These tours are adventurous and offer the most spectacular views of the surrounding sand dunes.

-For as little as 30-50 soles per person, you’ll jump in a dune buggy and race around the dunes.
+For as little as about 100 soles per person, you’ll jump in a dune buggy and race around the dunes.
 To be completely honest, this part is actually pretty scary – but that’s all part of the fun.
 I literally screamed from start to finish but also had an absolute blast.
 It is like riding on a roller-coaster…except through sand dunes!

 You can book these dune buggy tours in town from one of the many street salesmen or through your hotel or hostel.
 Just remember, if you want a crazy ride offer to tip your driver and then you’re sure to see how crazy of a driver he really can be!

 Most dune buggy tours, like this one, also include a sandboarding experience.
 You won’t spend the whole time sandboarding but you will get to go down a few hills on a board on your belly.
 If you want to try standing up, you’ll need to book a specific sandboarding tour, like this one, that includes the proper skis or board (more on this experience below.)